The appointment of Boris Johnson as Foreign Secretary took almost everyone by surprise.

 Moreover the chances are that our allies – especially the Americans – may be reluctant to share sensitive intelligence with us if they know Johnson will have access to it.
 This could seriously damage our national security.

 Am I being over dramatic?
 Perhaps.
-But I suspect there are people in Cheltenham and London, not to mention Washington, tear their hair out today trying to work out how to handle a problem called Johnson.
+But I suspect there are people in Cheltenham and London, not to mention Washington, tearing their hair out today trying to work out how to handle a problem called Johnson.

 [PS – I am aware as a Secretary of State Johnson will not be formally DV’d.
 But the security services will check and the Americans will make their own judgement about what to share – or not – with Johnson in office].